talitore/lh3/docs/_reference/architecture.md

 ## Configuration Management

 Key configuration settings, particularly for external services and security, are managed using environment variables.
+The application uses a centralized configuration system in `src/lib/config/env.ts` that provides type-safe access to environment variables with validation and fallbacks for testing environments.

 ### Authentication Configuration